• Home

 Team or Group Skipping

-Two or more players swing one or two ropes while others jump in and out rhythmically.
-These include:
+In group skipping, two or more players swing one or two ropes while others jump in rhythm.

 Benefits